Written by: Olivera Tolimir

 But don’t mistake short-term and long-term motivation.
 If you rely on the short-term one, you probably won’t get very good in speaking Serbian.
 But why is that?

 It’s because our short-term motivation always seeks pleasure, and if we listened to it, we would hardly achieve anything.
-Among learning ten new words in Serbian and watching your favorite show on Netflix, you’d probably choose the latter.
-It’s because of the short-term motivation.
+Between learning Serbian and watching your favorite show on Netflix, you’d probably choose the latter.
+It’s because of short-term motivation.

 That’s where you wake your long-term motivation up.